zzmp/hifi-docs/_articles/avatars/clapping.md

 ![Default Body](./images/default_body_n_head.png "Default Body")

 Although adorable, this little guy has no legs, eliminating your ability to use many of the example scripts provided by High Fidelity.
-Let's customize the avatar to be a not only a bit more functional, but also bit more personalized.
+Let's customize the avatar to be not only a bit more functional, but also bit more personalized.

 ## Body and Head